-- 1 In ZENworks Control Center, click Bundles in the left pane to display the Bundles panel. - 2 In the Name column, click New > Bundle to start the Create New Bundle Wizard. - 3 In the Create New Bundle Wizard, select Imaging Bundle, then click Next to display the Select Imaging Bundle Type page. - 4 Select Multicast Image Set, then click Next to display the Define Details page. - 5 Fill in the fields:
+- 1 In ZENworks Control Center, click Bundles in the left pane to display the Bundles panel. - 2 In the Name column, click New > Bundle to start the Create New Bundle Wizard. - 3 Select Preboot Bundle, then click Next to display the Select Bundle Category page. - 4 Select Multicast Image Set, then click Next to display the Define Details page. - 5 Fill in the fields: